apanasyu/GoogleTrends/README.md

                 df3 = df.loc[df['weights'] > 90]
                 df4 = df

-Finally these are used to assign a region (North/South America, Europe/Africa, or Asia/Oceania) based on highest cumulative score.
+Finally these are used to assign a region (North/South America, Europe/Africa, or Asia/Oceania) based on highest cumulative score for each region.